Hong-Ming/Route-Configuration/README.md

 5. Measurement

-    Run topo.py with SimpleController.py and controller.py, measure the loss rate, bandwedth by iperf command
+    Run topo.py with SimpleController.py and controller.py, measure the loss rate, bandwedth by iperf command.

 ### Discussion